UPPMAX/R-python-julia-matlab-HPC/reflections/20240312_richel/README.md

 The Bianca portal is great.
 Could you do the same for Rackham?
 Not every user understands one needs to use 2FA now, and how

-## Technical problems

-This was quite annoying.
-Due to this, I cannot see how much the learners have understood and progressed through the exercises.

 ## More time for sbatch